Which Oat Milk Is The Best? 13 Milks Rated

 If you are a tea drinker looking for basic milk at a more affordable price, then this is a good option, otherwise, I would avoid this one.

-Ethics-wise, Ethical Consumer Magazine research has highlighted several ethical issues with Lidl.
+Ethics-wise, it’s a mixed picture.
+Ethical Consumer Magazine research highlighted several ethical issues with Lidl.
 These include issues under the banners of climate change, habitats and resources, pollution, human rights, workers’ rights, anti-social finance, animal rights, controversial technologies, political activities, anti-social finance, and factory farming.

 Minor Figures

-Minor Figures Barista Oat Milk (£2.10 for 1 litre) is the latest oat milk that I have tried in my quest for the best oat milk.
+Minor Figures Barista Oat Milk (£2.29 for 1 litre) is another oat milk that I have tried in my quest for the best oat milk.

 I do like this one.
 This milk is made in the UK.
 It doesn’t separate in coffee.
 It’s got a good consistency.
 It’s got a good taste, and it is enriched with calcium.
 The only thing I don’t find stands up is the claim from Minor Figures that it is foamable.
 The milk just does not give a good foam compared to Oatly Barista – it’s a much thinner milk.

 With regards to ethics, in 2019 Minor Figures sold a near 20% stake in their company to an anonymous US-based private investment fund.
-Who this private investment is from, Minor Figures are staying tight-lipped about it, other than the fact that the investor has a number of investments in the plant-based space.
+Who this private investment is from, Minor Figures are staying tight-lipped about it, other than the fact that the investor has several investments in the plant-based space.
 What they may also invest in is unknown.

 Oatly